©1978

 has seceded from need and declared war.
 The struggle is on, even

 if war is not openly declared.
-Some people live getting what they

 want, ignorant of their needs.
 Others fulfill needs to be